Listen to the intro:

 If you’re in perfect health, you can choose any insurer.

 Truthfully, I rarely see an application that doesn’t have some health condition or family history of a health issue.
-In that case, the most important thing is to choose the insurer that is most sympathetic to your particular situation.
+In that case, choosing the insurer most sympathetic to your situation is the most important thing.
 Forget about the bells and whistles.
-You need to find an insurer who will offer you cover at the lowest price with the least amount of hassle.
+Finding an insurer who will offer you coverage at the lowest price with the least hassle would be best.

 That’s where we come in.
 We’re the experts if you have a pre-existing condition.

-The first thing you should do is complete this medical questionnaire so I can find you the most suitable insurer.
+You should first complete this medical questionnaire so I can find you the most suitable insurer.

 This little bad boy is the dirty secret of insurance.
 Most people end up with a joint policy, which pays out on the first death only.
 Dual Mortgage Protection pays out on both.
 That’s two payments.
 The bank would get the first payment to clear the mortgage; the second would go to your family.